Additional Screening and Consent

-There will be some changes in the process both before and during each session to help ensure both your and my safety.
+There will be some changes in the process both before and during each session to help ensure your safety and mine.

 Before you leave your home, please check your temperature, and consider if you are experiencing any Covid-19 symptoms.
 If yes to any of those questions in the Covid-19 Screening Form, please postpone or cancel your appointment.

 If you are a first-time client, your pre-session consultation will now take place via phone or video-conferencing – rather than face to face.
-And/or a consultation form emailed for completion prior to the visit.
+And/or a consultation form emailed for completion before the visit.

 There will also be a consent form to complete regarding exposure to Covid-19.
 If you are considered a high-risk client, it may not be possible to treat you at this time.
 (Scroll down to see the end of this section for the lists of high-risk category).

-All consultation & consent documents are online forms and can be emailed beforehand.
+All consultation & consent documents are online forms and will be emailed beforehand.